On exceptionality of dimension three in terms of lattice angles: Proof of Theorem

 is a rational point on the ellipse for $\boldsymbol{b}^{(3)}$.
 This relation between $(x, y)$ and $(x', y')$ is bijective because the $2\times2$ matrix has determinant $\alpha^2+\|\boldsymbol{a}^{(3)}\|^2\beta^2>0$.
 Thus, sets of rational points on the ellipse for different choices of $\boldsymbol{a}_\perp^{(3)}$ have a one-to-one correspondence with each other. \end{proof}

 Proposition~\ref{prop2} appears slightly unsatisfactory, in that the condition for $\theta\in\Theta_3(\boldsymbol{a}^{(3)})$ involves arbitrary $\boldsymbol{a}_\perp^{(3)}$, although we proved that the choice of $\boldsymbol{a}_\perp^{(3)}$ does not affect the result.
 The statement of Proposition~\ref{prop2} is improved by introducing the Hilbert symbol, which determines the existence of rational points on a rational conic.
-The basic properties of the Hilbert symbol are summarized in the appendix, and Serre~\cite{Serre} contains more details.
+The basic properties of the Hilbert symbol can be found in Serre~\cite{Serre}.

 \begin{lemma} $\Theta_3(\boldsymbol{a}^{(3)})$ contains $\theta\in\Theta_3$ $(\theta\ne0,\pi/2,\pi)$ if and only if

 holds for any odd prime $p$, where $(\cdot,\cdot)_p$ denotes the Hilbert symbol. \end{lemma}